How Much Snow Could Fall on Super Bowl Sunday in DC, Maryland and Virginia?

-Super Bowl Sunday brought some snow showers and accumulations up to three inches in parts of the D.C. area -- which could lead to some icy conditions on the roads Monday morning.
+Super Bowl Sunday brought some snow showers and accumulations up to three inches in parts of the D.C. area, delaying some schools' start times Monday morning.

+The region is still seeing snow showers Monday morning, but shortly before 6 a.m., they were already changing over to just flurries north of the Capital Beltway.
+They are expected to wrap up by around 8 a.m. or so, said Storm Team4 Meteorologist Somara Theodore.

-Two school systems, Spotsylvania County Public Schools and Culpeper County Public Schools, will start two hours later than usual on Monday due to potentially hazardous streets.
+Several school systems, including public schools in Culpeper, Fauquier, Fredericksburg and Spotsylvania counties in Virginia, and Charles and St. Mary's counties in Maryland, will start two hours later than usual Monday due to potentially hazardous streets.
+Stafford County Public Schools said they would open one hour late.
+See all school delays here.

 A winter weather advisory was initially in effect for the region, but the National Weather Service downgraded what was expected in D.C. and within the Beltway to less than 1 inch of snow.